The post is written by our Creative Lead Alex Dimitrov.

 In short – this starter theme is build to be as simple as possible, giving you the structure and core functions/files on top of which you can turn your ideas into a real product.
 Our goal was to delete as little code as possible when beginning in contrast to some other “frameworks” –*cough* Genesis *cough*.

 DX Starter is firmly based on underscores — maybe the most famous starter theme for WordPress.
 We wrap all main elements in a section, this will allow for an easier build of full-width items that follow the same structure on all page templates.
+You can check out some of our homegrown DX themes as examples.

 The core structure of the starter theme